 Revenue rose 1 percent to $9.58 billion from $9.47 billion a year earlier.

 The company's performance materials unit, whose products include chemicals and equipment used in oil and gas production, notched the strongest sales growth in the quarter, up 8 percent.
 At the transportation systems unit, which makes products that include automobile turbochargers, sales fell 11 percent, reflecting weak European demand.

-The Morris Township, New Jersey-based company confirmed its full-year profit forecast of $4.75 to $4.95 per share and said it expected earnings to rise 6 percent to 11 percent in the first quarter.
+The Morris Township, New Jersey-based company confirmed its full-year profit forecast of $4.75 to $4.95 per share.

 Honeywell shares have risen about 18.5 percent over the past year, outpacing the 13.6 percent rise of the broad Standard & Poor's 500 index.